gpuweb/gpuweb/design/ErrorHandling.md

 };
 ```

-`GPU.requestAdapter` requests an adapter from the user agent.
+`GPU.requestAdapters` requests list of adapters from the user agent.
-It returns a Promise which resolves when an adapter is ready.
+It returns a Promise which resolves when the list is ready.
 The Promise may not resolve for a long time - for example, the browser
 could delay until a background tab is foregrounded, to make sure the right
 adapter is chosen at the time the tab is foregrounded (in case the system
 state, such as battery state, has changed).
-If it returns `null`, the app knows for sure that its request could not be fulfilled
+If it returns `[]`, the app knows for sure that its request could not be fulfilled
 (at least, in the current system state...); it does not need to retry with the
 same `GPURequestAdapterOptions`.
-If the `options` are invalid (currently impossible), `requestAdapter()` rejects.
+If the `options` are invalid (IDL exception or otherwise), `requestAdapters()` rejects.

 `GPUAdapter.requestDevice` requests a device from the adapter.
 It returns a Promise which resolves when a device is ready.